Wischnewski in Mauretania – real offroad adventure (February 2026)

 (–> Text übersetzen in Deutsch)

-Here you find some pictures from Balkan
+Here you find some pictures from Mauretania

 To see full-size pictures and comments please